 Thankfully, many tools have surfaced to make the task of being able to find an email easier and more scalable.
-This post will detail the many tools and strategies there are to find an email – beyond the beginner level “look for it” that most people already know.

 Step 1: Try VoilaNorbert